Persistence

 Another use is that when you get really sensitive to the breath energy, you begin to notice that when a thought forms in the mind—especially when it takes hold—there’s going to be a little bit of tension in the body.
 It’s the mind’s way of using the body to anchor a thought so that you can look at it and ponder it and continue it and turn it into a whole thought-world.
 If you’re really sensitive to the breath energy, you can notice where that’s happening in the body and you can breathe through it.
 Sometimes it’s around the eyes; sometimes it’s in one side of the face or in an arm or a leg.
 It could be anywhere in the body.
 If you’re bothered with a lot of thoughts, it’s useful to think of the breath coming in and out through the muscles around the eyes, because a lot of thoughts tend to cluster there.

 So there’s plenty to learn here.
-When you think about this, this is one of the ways in which you generate desire to want to stay here.
+When you think about this, that’s one of the ways in which you generate desire to want to stay here.
 Even if you don’t gain any great insights, don’t hit the jhanas, or at least not as quickly as you want them, at the very least say, “I’m learning something about how to be on familiar terms with my body and how to use that familiarity for the advantage both of the body and of the mind.”
 That’s a lot right there.
 Most people go through their lives totally cut off from their bodies.
 Their health suffers, both physically and mentally.
 Here’s your opportunity to learn a little bit about getting the body and the mind together for the benefit of both.

 As the Buddha said, if you attain the Dhamma eye, the amount of suffering left ahead of you is like dirt under a fingernail, whereas if you haven’t, the amount of suffering ahead of you is like all the dirt in the Earth.
 So which is more painful?
 Which is longer?
 Think about these things until you have a sense that you really do want to put effort into the practice, whatever effort is required.